On Convergence of Federated Averaging Langevin Dynamics: Experiments

-According to Figure \ref{figure:MNIST}, under the \emph{same communication budget}, FA-LD with $K=1$ (i.e. the standard SGLD algorithm) performs the worst in terms of all three test statistics, which indicates the necessity of multiple local updates in federated learning.
-Moreover, for different test statistics, the optimal local step $K$ could be different; e.g., for the MNIST dataset, the optimal $K$ in terms of accuracy is between 50 and 100 (Figure \ref{fig:M-accu}), while the optimal $K$ in terms of BS is around 20 (Figure \ref{fig:M-brier}).
-To better visualize the convergence, we also plot the curves of accuracy, BS, and ECE when a warmup period consisting of the first 500 communication rounds is removed.
+Based on the findings depicted in Figure \ref{figure:MNIST}, it is evident that under the \emph{same communication budget}, FA-LD with $K=1$ (equivalent to the standard SGLD algorithm) performs the poorest in terms of all three test statistics.
+This outcome highlights the importance of incorporating multiple local updates in federated learning settings.
+Furthermore, it is worth noting that the optimal local step value $K$ may differ across different test statistics.
+For instance, in the case of the MNIST dataset, the optimal $K$ range for achieving the highest accuracy lies between 50 and 100 (refer to Figure \ref{fig:M-accu}).
+On the other hand, the optimal $K$ value for minimizing the Brier Score (BS) is approximately 20 (see Figure \ref{fig:M-brier}).
+These results indicate that the choice of $K$ should be carefully considered and tailored to the specific evaluation metric of interest.

-We observe in Figure \ref{figure:MNIST_half} that for the MNIST dataset, FA-LD with $K=1$ performs the worst in terms of all three test statistics.
-For the Fashion-MNIST dataset, FA-LD with $K=1$ performs the worst in terms of accuracy and BS and does not perform the best in terms of ECE.
-Thus, it is beneficial to have multiple local updates in federated learning under a fixed communication budget.

-Among $K=1,10,20,50,100$, according to Figure \ref{fig:M-half-accu}, \ref{fig:M-half-brier}, and \ref{fig:M-half-ECE}, for the MNIST dataset, the optimal local step $K$ is 20 in terms of accuracy, BS, and ECE.
-According to Figure \ref{fig:FM-half-accu}, \ref{fig:FM-half-brier}, and \ref{fig:FM-half-ECE}, for the Fashion-MNIST dataset, the optimal $K$ in terms of accuracy is 20, the optimal $K$ in terms of BS is 10, while the optimal $K$ in terms of ECE is 50.
+Based on the observations from Figure \ref{figure:MNIST_half}, we can conclude that for the MNIST dataset, FA-LD with $K=1$ performs the worst across all three test statistics.
+Similarly, for the Fashion-MNIST dataset, FA-LD with $K=1$ exhibits the poorest performance in terms of accuracy and BS, and it does not yield the best results in terms of ECE.
+These findings underscore the benefits of incorporating multiple local updates in federated learning, particularly when operating under a fixed communication budget.
+Among the local step values $K=1, 10, 20, 50, 100$, our analysis, as depicted in Figure \ref{fig:M-half-accu}, \ref{fig:M-half-brier}, and \ref{fig:M-half-ECE}, reveals that for the MNIST dataset, the optimal choice for the local step $K$ is 20, considering accuracy, BS, and ECE.
+In contrast, for the Fashion-MNIST dataset, the optimal $K$ value is 20 for accuracy, 10 for BS, and 50 for ECE, as evident from Figure \ref{fig:FM-half-accu}, \ref{fig:FM-half-brier}, and \ref{fig:FM-half-ECE}, respectively.
+These results emphasize the importance of selecting an appropriate $K$ value that aligns with the specific evaluation metric of interest in order to achieve optimal performance.

-It is worth mentioning that the optimal $K$ with a warmup period could be different from the optimal $K$ without a warmup period (see Figure \ref{figure:MNIST}).
-For example, the optimal $K$ in terms of BS for the Fashion-MNIST dataset is 100 without a warmup period (Figure \ref{fig:FM-brier}) but is 10 with a warmup period of 500 communication rounds (Figure \ref{fig:FM-half-brier}), which indicates that the budget of communication also plays a rule in determining the optimal local step $K$ because the optimal $K$ changes when the samples in the first 500 communication rounds are not collected.